The university of tulsa Online Blog

 According to the American Association of Colleges of Nursing (AACN), BSN programs cover all the coursework taught in ADN programs but go into more detail in subjects such as nursing research, public health, nurse leadership, the humanities, and the physical and social sciences.

-These additional courses give RNs with a BSN a better overall understanding of the health care system at large, as well as the issues that affect patients and influence the way health care is delivered.
-While an ADN program prepares students for entry-level RN positions, a BSN program gives students the opportunity to apply a fuller scope of nursing practice in any health care setting.
+These additional courses give RNs with a BSN a better overall understanding of the health care system, as well as the issues that affect patients and influence the way health care is delivered.
+While an ADN prepares students for entry-level RN positions, a BSN is important for nursing students who want to apply a fuller scope of nursing practice in health care settings.

-Working RNs who are still unsure of why a BSN is important for their nursing careers may be surprised to learn that the benefits extend well beyond an increased earning potential.
-In fact, following are nine benefits associated with earning a bachelor’s degree in nursing that can open the door to many exciting opportunities.
+The benefits of earning a BSN extend well beyond increased earning potential.
+Below are eight benefits associated with earning a bachelor’s degree in nursing that can lead to many exciting opportunities.

 1. Higher Salaries

-ADN graduates had a median annual salary of about $77,000 as of March 2024, according to data from Payscale, while BSN graduates had a median annual salary of roughly $95,000 as of August 2024.
-As RNs gain experience, this significant salary gap between the two degrees widens even further.
+ADN graduates had a median annual salary of about $80,000 as of June 2025, according to data from Payscale, while BSN graduates had a median annual salary of about $99,000 as of September 2025.
+As RNs gain experience, this significant salary gap between the two degrees widens further.

 2. Higher Rates of Employment

-Nurses with BSN degrees may have a higher chance of getting hired than nurses who don’t.
-As of 2022, about 28% of hospitals required their RNs to have a BSN degree, and another 72% had a strong preference for RNs with BSNs, according to the AACN.
+Among the many reasons why a BSN is important in nursing, nurses with a BSN degree may have a higher chance of getting hired than nurses who don’t.
+As of 2022, about 28% of hospitals required their RNs to have a BSN degree, while another 72% strongly preferred RNs with a BSN, according to AACN.

-Furthermore, a report from the AACN on 2023 new graduate employment data noted that 96% of BSN graduates found meaningful work within four to six months of graduation, and 84% had a job offer at the time they graduated.
-Comparatively, among those who earned bachelor’s degrees in a nonnursing field, only 55% had secured full-time employment in the six months after graduating.
+Furthermore, a 2023 AACN report on new graduate employment noted that 96% of BSN graduates found meaningful work within four to six months of graduation, and 84% had a job offer upon graduating.
+By comparison, among those who earned a bachelor’s degree in a non-nursing field, only 55% had secured full-time employment within six months of graduating.

 3. More Comprehensive Knowledge

-A BSN program goes above and beyond the education required for licensure and entry-level nursing roles.
+BSN programs can go beyond the education required for licensure and entry-level nursing roles.
 After graduation, RNs with a bachelor’s degree often are better prepared to provide nursing care to diverse populations across all settings than those with an associate degree.

 4. Specialization Options